Coordinate the requested changes to art for an online environment

 Another issue to be added to the list: during our discussions about how to avoid problems when an online monitoring module throws an exception, it was suggested that it might be possible to configure art to suppress exceptions from specified modules (and leave the default behavior for other modules.
 We should look into this.

-#2 Updated by Kurt Biery about 5 years ago
+#2 Updated by Kurt Biery almost 7 years ago

 In the interest of completeness, I'm including notes from Jim from a meeting last June.
 They may be out-of-date in some cases, but they may also provide useful background material in some cases.